navcoin/NavHub/content/news/2018-06-13-navcoin-core-4-2-1-hotfix-navcoin-community-twitter.md

 NavCoin m8 will be deployed with the NavCoin software, the NEXT wallet, and a bitcoin wallet installed.
 Any other Proof of Stake coin wallets that have been tested will also go out at launch, or be added at a later date.

-For more info on this awesome community project check out the m8 channel on Discord and visit the NavCoin m8 website
+For more info on this awesome community project check out the m8 channel on Discord and visit the NavCoin m8 website:

 <https://www.navcoinm8.com>